pxdeoleo/ObsidianVaultStudy/Dynamics365/Finance and Operations Apps Developer/1. Introduction to developing with finance and operations apps/Test Framework and tools/Unit test framework.md

 >Visual Studio's SysTest Framework enables developers to write, integrate, and automate unit tests for application functionality, enhancing code reliability and efficiency.

 #### Definitions
-- SysTest Framework: A testing framework in Visual Studio for creating and running automated unit tests on Dynamics 365 applications.
+- SysTest Framework: A testing framework in Visual Studio for creating and running automated unit tests on [[Dynamics 365 applications]].

 >[!info] Test Integration and Automation